turtleangWu/pixyll/_posts/2019-03-30-lifelong-learning-with-low-regret.md

 \min_{g}\sum\limits_{k=1}^K \hat{L}_k (g).
 $$

 Everything goes well so far.
 Nevertheless, the above method only provides us with measurement at the end of tasks.
 When learning within a task, we do not know what the best predictor of a representation is as **the predictor which looks best so far may turn out to be bad at the end of the task in the adversarial setting**.
 This is perhaps one reason why Alquier et al. (2017) chose to update their representations only at the end of each task, where the best predictor of each representation in the task is ensured.
 This consequently requires a large number of tasks in order to have a good regret bound due to less update.

 To achieve our regret bound, we have to construct appropriate loss functions so as to update representations more often (we actually update them at every step).

-### Construct Loss Functions
+### Construct Loss Functions for Full-Information Adversarial Setting

 Recall that tasks are related as they share some common representation, but they are different as each requires a different predictor on top of the representation.
 Therefore, we hope to learn the representations continuously through time using all the data across different tasks, while we still have to relearn predictors for different tasks.
 To do that, we would like to decouple the learning of representations from that of predictors, for them to have different loss functions and different learning schedules.